 3: Forgetting to calculate in RMD distributions

 You’ve accurately accounted for sequence of returns and budgeted in for taxes on your portfolios, but you’re only calculating for your withdrawal needs.
 This can led to a hiccup in your planning due to the fact that you will have requiredminimum distributions (RMDs) that the IRS sets as a minimum amount to betaken out of your tax-deferred accounts causing for additional tax costs.
-This also means more detailed planning to account for where the potential excess withdrawal goes, what it makes (or loses) and how that folds into your tax considerations.
+This also means more detailed planning to account for where the portfolios rebalance to and how that folds into your tax considerations.

 4: Assuming costs will be level

 Costs will change over time.
 We can see this looking at how the prices of things such as gasoline for our car, a loaf of bread or a movie ticket have changed over the last 20 years.
 More importantly, it’s been shown in various studies that spending goes through a “retirement smile” where upfront there will be higher expenses with a more active retirement lifestyle,dipping down as things quiet down in the middle and rising back up towards the end due to additional medical, prescription or care needs.
 Using a flat approach to your spending assumptions can lead to pitfalls in your outcome.

 Inflation refers to the rising cost of our goods overtime.This can be measured by the consumer price index for some of our every day expenditures and it historically is somewhere around 2% a year that costs rise.However, inflation for medical considerations over time can have inflation rates in the range of 5%!
 Missing the mark on accounting for these changes in your expenditures can be something that would throw your best planning offtrack over time.

 6: Not planning for longevity properly